 Data Science and Marketing Analytics

 Technology can make it simpler to break down marketing successes as well as failures to the finest details.
 You can easily figure out what is working, what can be improved, and perhaps most importantly, what isn’t working.

 Thanks to data science, what was once a wild game of trial and error primarily based on our gut feelings has now become a precision, well defined and targeted process.
 In the past, all businesses could do in order to gauge and evaluate the success of their marketing campaigns was determine whether sales or revenue moved up or down following an advertisement.

 Today, on the other hand, through proper data analytics, you could easily and quickly determine your return on investment for almost everything.
 This includes data about individual advertisements to your aggregate marketing efforts, say.
 Moreover, you can uncover the data analysis for the last five or 10 years, which is great.

 This is another important reason to invest in data science.
-According to a recent Gartner survey, about 75% of companies are either investing or planning to invest in big data and data science in the next 2 years.
+About 75% of companies are either investing or planning to invest in big data and data science in the next 2 years.
 In addition, Forbes reported that almost 83% of companies are now prioritizing data initiatives as critical or of high importance.